briansanchez1/Brainflash/README.md

 1. Ensure that a valid mySQL connection is set up on the machine.
 To download and set up mySQL, visit https://www.mysql.com/downloads/.
 2. Once this connection is set up, create a new schema titled "brainflash".
-3. Set your User environment variables as follows.
+3. Set your user environment variables as follows.
 This will ensure that the application is able to connect to the mySQL database.

    a.
 Set DATABASE_USERNAME to the username for your database connection